Azure/azure-storage-fuse/README.md

 - General options
     * `accountName`: Specifies the storage account blobfuse targets.
     * `blobEndpoint`: Specifies the blob endpoint to use.
 Defaults to *.blob.core.windows.net, but is useful for targeting storage emulators.
     * `authType`: Overrides the currently specified auth type.
-Options: Key, SAS, MSI
+Options: Key, SAS, MSI (Using this option is only available for 1.2.0 or above)

 - Account key auth:
     * `accountKey`: Specifies the storage account key to use for authentication.